grpc/proposal/L46-core-tls-credential-API.md

 We recently have the following two use cases that we want to support:

 1. In gRPC Proxyless Service Mesh, gRPC client has no initial credential to bootstrap with, which means the credentials fetching may not be instantaneous.
 Therefore, the current TLS credentials reloading mechanism cannot be used directly.
 2. In some internal use cases, the credentials are stored in certain file locations and updated asynchronously.
-Application does not need to be notified of when/how the credentials are updated. gRPC core would be responsible for reading credentials from files and reloading the credentials.
+Application does not need to be notified of when/how the credentials are updated. gRPC core would be responsible for routinely reading credentials from files and reloading the credentials.

 These two cases indicate the following design requirements:
 1. Support both use cases above.
 We cannot assume there are bootstrapping key materials.